-It was designed by architect William H. McElfatrick, known as the "father of the American theater architecture," and was built by the Klein Amusement Company in 1907.
-The three-story structure, owned by Frank E. Henderson, was an example of an early twentieth-century theater in the Beaux Art neo-classical design and part of a complex of five separate buildings.
+Designed by architect William H. McElfatrick, known as the "father of the American theater architecture," the Majestic was built by the Klein Amusement Company in 1907 and owned by Frank E. Henderson.
+The three-story structure, an example of an early twentieth-century theater in the Beaux Art neo-classical style, was part of a complex of five separate buildings.

-The exterior of the theater was dominated by an electric marquee of art metal and glass roofing.
-The box office with oak trim and wide window was inside the lobby.
-Terrazzo flooring and Italian marble wainscoting decorated the main twenty-five foot wide lobby.
-The interior featured French Renaissance decorative arts: a grand eight-foot wide staircase, neoclassical painted murals on canvas, domed ceiling with allegorical Greek goddesses, pillars of faux marble, crystal chandeliers, two balconies, twelve opera boxes, and a Wurlitzer piano-organ.
-The auditorium had a seating capacity of 2,300 and a 77 foot proscenium stage.
+The theater's exterior was dominated by an electric marquee of the art metal and glass roofing.
+The box office inside the lobby had oak trim and a wide window.
+Terrazzo flooring and Italian marble wainscoting decorated the main twenty-five-foot-wide lobby.
+The interior featured French Renaissance decorative arts: a grand eight-foot-wide staircase, neoclassical painted murals on canvas, domed ceiling with allegorical Greek goddesses, pillars of faux marble, crystal chandeliers, two balconies, twelve opera boxes, and a Wurlitzer piano organ.
+The auditorium had a seating capacity of 2,300 and a 77-foot proscenium stage.
 On the proscenium arch, father and son artists, Leo Sielke and Leo Sielke, Jr., of New York City painted The Triumphal Entry.
 An observation balcony was modeled on that of the Grand Opera House in Paris.

 The Majestic was used for light theater until 1917.
 The first production was a musical comedy entitled "The Mazuma Man."
 The theater's first feature film was D.W.
 Griffith's controversial film The Birth of a Nation in 1915, and the first talking film The Jazz Singer in 1927.